Jvanl2000/AP-Computer-Science-A/Section 1.1/Notes.md

 ```
 java UseArgument
 Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: Index 0 out of bounds for length 0
-        at section.UseArgument(section.java:8)
-        at section.main(section.java:4)
+        at UseArgument.main(UseArgument.java:3)
 ```
-- THis exception is thrown because if `args` is empty (no command line arguments are used), Java is unable to print a `null` value.
+- This exception is thrown because if `args` is empty (no command line arguments are used), Java is unable to print a `null` value.

 ## 1.1.6 — Method `UseThree`
 - Method name: `UseThree`